Germanized/BetterBootstrap-Release/README.md

 ## License

 This project is licensed under the MIT License  - see the LICENSE file for details.
-(Create a `LICENSE` file).